Scholarship to attend Ox-Bow Summer Workshop

-This annual scholarship opportunity provides support for 6–7 selected students from the Department of Art and Art History to participate in a 2-week workshop at the Ox-Bow School of the Arts in Saugatuck, Michigan.
-These special-topic workshops usually offer training in fields beyond what the department offers and may range from glass blowing to digital animation.
+This annual scholarship opportunity provides support for selected students to participate in a 2-week workshop.
+These special-topic workshops usually offer training in fields beyond what the Department of Art and Art History offers, and may range from glass blowing to digital animation.

-The Ox-Bow Summer Scholarship Program provides support to attend a 2-week workshop and covers the following:
+The Ox-Bow Scholarship Program provides the following support for a 2-week workshop:

 - Full Tuition

 - Possible Travel Support (based on financial need)

 - Available to any degree-seeking Studio Art major (BFA or BA) who is currently enrolled full-time (12-hours or more).

 - Art History, Design, and Visual Art Studies majors are not eligible for these scholarships.

 - Students receiving the Learning Tuscany Scholarship in 2016 are not eligible for this scholarship.